How it Works For Teams For Agencies Pricing Download

 None

 Relevare cannot be instructed by an external party.
 No reverse shell, no remote-execution channel.
-The local HTTP API binds to 127.0.0.1 only and gates all mutations behind a per-machine API key.
+The local HTTP API binds to 127.0.0.1 only, gates all mutations behind a per-machine API key, and restricts browser access to the desktop app's own origins.

 Data Storage